daulvec/VtMB---Fashionista/Fashion.md

 # Fashion

-Here is a big list of all the Outfits and Armors I added to the list and the mods you will need to enable to get the armors you want.
+Here is a big list of all the outfits and armors I added to the list and the mods you will need to enable to get the armors you want.

-I only included images of the first armor or character skin so the rest of them will be a suprise as you unlock new outfits
+I only included images of the first armor or character skin so the rest of them will be a suprise as you unlock new outfits.

 ## All_Clans